celoyd/wheather/README.md

 Hi!
 This is a set of scripts for sieving cloudless pixels out of satellite images in a fairly fast and foolproof way.

-To see things I've done with (various versions of) this tool, please have a look around http://www.flickr.com/photos/vruba/sets/72157631622037685/with/8017203149/ .
+To see things I've done with (various versions of) this tool, please have a look around [http://www.flickr.com/photos/vruba/sets/72157631622037685/with/8017203149/] .
 In the caption for http://www.flickr.com/photos/vruba/8017203149/in/set-72157631622037685 I explained the basic operation a little.
 I want to do some clearer documentation of the core concept here, but I'm a little busy: feel free to remind me.

+Quickstart
+---
+Once the requirements are installed, run:

+    bash dothestuff.sh

+Introduction
+---

 To understand how everything fits together, let's walk you through making a composite.
 We're going to do this: